 * these 5 classes in any order or some simultaneously

 Stats (EC 237 or MS 104 or SO 226)

 (MB 349 - Senior Year Only)

 Registration Info for MB Minors

-Dr. Caroline D’Abate (Department Chair): Go to Professor D’Abate for any/all other issues not listed under Professor Page (or when Prof. Page is not available).
+Dr. Tim Harper (Chair): Go to Professor Harper for any/all other issues not listed under Professor Page (or when Prof. Page is not available).

-Terri Kindl (Administrative Support Staff): If you can’t find Professor D’Abate or Harper, see Terri.
-She’s usually the person “in the know” about where we are or can direct you to who you need to talk to.
+Terri Kindl (Administrative Support Staff): If you cannot find Professor Harper or Professor Page, see Terri.
+She is usually the person “in the know” about where we are or can direct you accordingly.